 For small settlements and producers of agricultural / handicrafts, it is particularly difficult to penetrate the market and deliver their products (treated with higher added value) directly to consumers or tourists.
 The difficulties are of a regulatory nature - ignorance or "non-compliance" with the regulations and restrictions on the so-called. direct deliveries; "Non-competitive" prices; lack of cooperation and opportunities for common marketing and promotion, lack of connection with local / regional / regional tourism businesses and consumers.

-Many local authorities have tried to support their owners by organizing festivals and festivals, farmers' markets and local craft exhibitions; of community or municipal campaigns and advertising and promotion projects.
-These activities were considered insufficient.
-Further analyzes and measures are needed to ease regulatory constraints, develop skills and platforms for cooperation, ensure priority or advantage for local suppliers / manufacturers / businesses in public procurement for municipalities and devolved government agencies.
+Many local authorities have tried to support their owners by organizing special holidays and festivals, farmers' markets and local craft exhibitions; of general or municipal campaigns and projects for advertising and promotion.
+These activities were reported as insufficient.
+Additional analyzes and measures are needed to alleviate regulatory constraints, to create skills and platforms for cooperation, to ensure priority or advantage for local suppliers / producers / businesses in public procurement for municipalities and deconcentrated government agencies.

 A number of municipalities rely on the revitalization and activation of existing industrial or industrial areas, with the main obstacles to this (based on previous experiences) being the lack of staff and connectivity.
 The demographic picture in the small municipalities does not imply a reversal of the negative trends, despite the priority investments made by the European funds in infrastructure and basic services for the population.
 Solutions can be sought in dealing with neighboring municipalities and even at the regional level, where investors can find the "required minimum" markets, workforce, business support (ie networking and clustering) and the environment (in t .h. educational, social, cultural and other services).
 Small municipalities and local people are currently finding it difficult to identify modern businesses and businesses locally.